 Graduate students are required to complete one-third of the coursework for most degrees at the Fort Worth or Houston campuses.1 The Master of Theological Studies (M.T.S.) can also be completed entirely online or at extension campuses.
-The Master of Divinity (M.Div.) and Master of Arts in Christian Education (M.A.C.E.) can also be completed entirely online.
+The Master of Divinity (M.Div.), Master of Theology (Th.M.) and Master of Arts in Christian Education (M.A.C.E.) can also be completed entirely online.
 For details on the residence requirement for other graduate degrees, contact the Office of the Registrar.

-Undergraduate students must complete at least 25% of the hours for their program at the College at Southwestern.
+Undergraduate students must complete at least 25% of the hours for their program at Scarborough College.

 Former students wanting to return to Southwestern will complete a readmission process.
 Students who have not been enrolled for more than 3 years (6 consecutive fall and spring semesters) will reapply through the admissions office.
 Students who have missed 3 years (6 consecutive fall and spring semesters) or less will complete the Former Student Enrollment Update form through the Registrar's Office.
 Any student who has been divorced since his last enrollment will reapply through admissions.

 All graduate and undergraduate students from each of the schools of Southwestern Seminary are required to use The Southwestern Seminary Manual of Style as a guide to writing all required research papers, theses, and dissertations.
 Professors will assist students in their understanding and utilization of this manual through their course assignments.
 Students may also contact the Computer Learning Center and Writing Lab (x2771) for additional assistance.